-- e. net wages earned, - f. the inclusive dates of the period for which the employee is paid, - g. the name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number of an employee identification number other than social security number may be shown on the itemized statement, - h. the name and address of the legal entity that is the employer, and - i. all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 123.
+- c. the number of piece-rate units earned and any applicable piece rate if the employee is paid on a piece-rate basis, - d. all deductions, provided that all deductions made on written orders of the employee may be aggregated and shown as one item, - e. net wages earned, - f. the inclusive dates of the period for which the employee is paid, - g. the name of the employee and his or her social security number, except that by January 1, 2008, only the last four digits of his or her social security number of an employee identification number other than social security number may be shown on the itemized statement, - h. the name and address of the legal entity that is the employer, and - i. all applicable hourly rates in effect during the pay period and the corresponding number of hours worked at each hourly rate by the employee. - 127.
 When DEFENDANT did not accurately record PLAINTIFF'S and other CALIFORNIA CLASS Members' missed meal and rest breaks, or were paid inaccurate missed meal and rest break premiums, or were not paid for all hours worked, DEFENDANT violated Cal.
 Lab.
-Code § 226 in that DEFENDANT failed to provide PLAINTIFF and other CALIFORNIA CLASS Members with complete and accurate wage statements which failed to show, among other things, all deductions, the accurate gross wages earned, net wages earned, the total hours worked and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate, and correct rates of pay for penalty payments or missed meal and rest periods. - 124.
-In addition to the foregoing, DEFENDANT failed to provide itemized wage statements to PLAINTIFF and members of the CALIFORNIA CLASS that complied with the requirements of California Labor Code Section 226. - \$ 226, causing injury and damages to PLAINTIFF and the other members of the CALIFORNIA CLASS.
+Code § 226 in that DEFENDANT failed to provide PLAINTIFF and other CALIFORNIA CLASS Members with complete and accurate wage statements which failed to show, among other things, all deductions, the accurate gross wages earned, net wages earned, the total hours worked and all applicable hourly rates in effect during the pay period and the corresponding amount of time worked at each hourly rate, and correct rates of pay for penalty payments or missed meal and rest periods. - 128.
+In addition to the foregoing, DEFENDANTS failed to provide itemized wage statements to PLAINTIFF and members of the CALIFORNIA CLASS that complied with the requirements of California Labor Code Section 226. - 129.
+DEFENDANT knowingly and intentionally failed to comply with Cal.
+Lab.
+Code § 226, causing injury and damages to PLAINTIFF and the other members of the CALIFORNIA CLASS.
 These damages include, but are not limited to, costs expended calculating the correct wages for all missed meal and rest breaks and the amount of employment taxes which were not properly paid to state and federal tax authorities.
 These damages are difficult to estimate.
-Therefore, PLAINTIFF and the other members of the CALIFORNIA CLASS may elect to recover liquidated damages of fifty dollars (\$50.00) for the initial pay period in which the violation
+Therefore, PLAINTIFF and the other members of the CALIFORNIA CLASS may elect to recover liquidated damages of fifty dollars (\$50.00) for the initial pay period in which the violation occurred, and one hundred dollars (\$100.00) for each violation in a subsequent pay period pursuant to Cal.
+Lab.
+Code § 226, in an amount according to proof at the time of trial (but in no event more than four thousand dollars (\$4,000.00) for PLAINTIFF and each respective member of the CALIFORNIA CLASS herein).